Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 Contraindications for phototherapy, in addition to general ones, are active tuberculosis, thyrotoxicosis, generalized dermatitis, malaria, Addison's disease, systemic lupus erythematosus, photosensitivity.

-Light is a stream of electromagnetic oscillations in the optical range, i.e., having a wavelength from 400 microns to 2 nm.
+Light is a stream of electromagnetic vibrations in the optical range, i.e., having a wavelength from 400 microns to 2 nm.
 Such vibrations are emitted in separate portions - quanta or photons with different energies.

-Radiant energy is emitted by any body at a temperature above absolute zero(-273 °С).
+Radiant energy is emitted by any body at a temperature above absolute zero(-273 °C).
 A further increase in temperature causes the emission of visible light - everyone knows red and white heat.
 At temperatures above 1000 °C, UV radiation begins.

 INFRARED RADIATION

-Intensive heating of the skin leads to the breakdown of its protein molecules and the release of biologically active substances, including histamine-like substances, which contributes to the expansion of blood vessels and an increase in the permeability of their walls.
+Intense heating of the skin leads to the breakdown of its protein molecules and the release of biologically active substances, including histamine-like substances, which contributes to the dilation of blood vessels and increased permeability of their walls.

 Equipment

-The bath is light-thermal.
+The bath is light and thermal.

 Methodology

-Preparation of the patient for the procedure consists in examining the area of irradiation, its exposure, occupation by the patient desired posture, warning him of the intensity of heat he should feel during the procedure.
-When radiation spreads to the area of the face, the patient's eyes must be protected with special glasses.
-During the procedure, it is necessary to ensure that the irradiator is not directly above the irradiated surface, in order to avoid, in case of damage to the apparatus, its hot parts getting on the patient's body.
-After the end of the procedure, it is necessary to turn off the device, wipe the irradiated area of the body dry, inquire about the patient's condition and invite him to rest for 20-30 minutes in the rest room.
-Rest should be longer if the patient has to go outside in cold weather.
-The stages of the procedure are shown in Scheme 10.
+Preparing the patient for the procedure consists of examining the irradiation area, exposing it, and engaging the patient the desired pose, warning him about the intensity of the heat he should feel during the procedure.
+When radiation spreads to the facial area, the patient's eyes must be protected with special glasses.
+During the procedure, it is necessary to ensure that the irradiator is not located directly above the irradiated surface, in order to avoid contact of its hot parts with the patient’s body in case of damage to the device.
+After the procedure is completed, it is necessary to turn off the device, wipe the irradiated area of the body dry, inquire about the patient’s condition and invite him to rest for 20-30 minutes in the rest room.
+Rest should be longer if the patient has to go outside during cold weather.
+The stages of the procedure are shown in Diagram 10.

 Treatment with infrared and visible radiation